Health and Wellbeing Services: COVID-19 FAQ

 Appointments will primarily be via phone or Skype, however where a student’s disability precludes them from using these methods successfully we will meet face to face.

-The Student Advisory Service continues to offer all of our services to students via telephone and email appointments.
-Students who have been called to hearings, or who require support for a meeting with the University, can ask Student Advisory Service to help them prepare for their meeting and to attend with them as a support person via phone.
+Student Advocacy continues to offer all of our services to students via telephone and email appointments.
+Students who have been called to hearings, or who require support for a meeting with the University, can ask Student Advocacy to help them prepare for their meeting and to attend with them as a support person via phone.

-The best way to request assistance from the Student Advisory Service is by:
+The best way to request assistance from Student Advocacy is by:

 - Booking an appointment online using the form on our website